steinwurf/tcp-test/README.rst

 server scripts from the command line.

-If you want to run the network namespace setup through Rely-tunnels you can parse the path the the rely-app binary to network.py with the --rely_path option.
+If you want to run the network namespace setup through Rely-tunnels you can parse the path the the rely-app binary to network.py with the --rely_path option and the Rely setup is done automatically.

 Plotting
 --------